ArtsEngine/ArtsEngagementProjectSite/_site/content/intro.md

 The results — particularly when coupled with an analysis of their relationship the demographic profiles of the respondents — provided important insights for the design of arts-based experiences in higher education, as well as the impacts of the arts on student learning and engagement.

 ## Future Project Development
 This project studied only University of Michigan Students, but the study design and analysis methods could be used on other campuses to look at a broader range of students and their arts experiences.
 For instance, arts administrators in higher education may be interested in partnering with us, creating a larger network of research projects on this topic.
-Additional wok is being done to document and describe the workflows used to develop the insights here, possibly providing an end-to-end workflow for quickly making sense of large collections of interviews about emerging topics.
+We are currently documenting this project, describing the workflows used to develop the insights here, and possibly developing  an end-to-end workflow for quickly making sense of large collections of interviews, recording, or open-ended survey responses about emerging topics.

 The results of this work have been used to add an array of categories of impacts to [A2RU's Impacts Map.](https://www.a2ru.org/projects/impacts-map/)

+Source code for this book is maintained at: [https://github.com/ArtsEngine/ArtsEngagementProjectSite](https://github.com/ArtsEngine/ArtsEngagementProjectSite)

 ## Study Funding/Support